 In all honesty, it wasn’t so bad to discover that modern life meant an indoor toilet, a bath and underfloor heating.
 This was the life – well for a short while!
 At that time I was involved with a film and photography club run from a local secondary modern school.
 I somehow had an idea to make a short film about life on the estate.
 I had no previous experience of using a 16mm cine camera, there were no camcorders at that time.
 So with the help of a friend who was appointed as my cameraman due to his superior knowledge of a camera, we set about shooting scenes to edit into a short film.
 Looking back now I can see that it was sarcastic in it’s views which did not go down well with Mayor.
 He walked out of a viewing for an invited audience, muttering that is was propaganda.
 The film was entered into a competition organised by the British Film Institute and won an award.
 It also managed to get featured in an early evening BBC news programme with a brief extract from the film.
 My one and only venture into the world of film making.

 One day my parents had returned home unexpectedly when I had been dressing.
 I was in the bathroom… the clothes were strewn about in the lounge.
 I was too embarrassed to leave the bathroom and took a bath giving myself time to think how I was going to deal with the confrontation.
 I could not avoid the encounter and decided I needed to face my parents.
-I entered the lounge, my father sat in his armchair looking quite serious.
+A quick exit and to my bedroom, got dressed and entered the lounge.
+My father sat in his armchair looking quite serious.
 To my surprise he told me that he had seen the clothes first and quickly hid them away.
 He was under the impression that I was just a frustrated young man and asked if I had been with a girl.
 He then gave a very unhelpful father, son talk.
 I was not able to tell him what I had actually been doing, but this did not stop my activities at home which continued, but more carefully.

 Part 2: Becoming a man, or not